 The Fraternity's Headquarters is located in Carmel, Indiana, a suburb of Indianapolis.
 Its initial Headquarters was established in New York, New York, in 1919.
 In 1946, Headquarters moved to Delaware, Ohio.
 Headquarters was finally moved to Indiana in 1996.
 A new headquarters building was dedicated in 2002.

 GRAND COUNCIL (a.k.a GOVERNING BOARD)

-Consists of 12 voting members and two non-voting members, including nine alumni members and three undergraduate members.
+Consists of 12 voting members and two non-voting members, including nine alumni members.
 The Grand Historian and General Counsel are appointed by the Grand Senior President and approved by the Grand Council and are non-voting members.

 PRESIDENT AND CHIEF EXECUTIVE OFFICER

 Gordy Heminger, Bowling Green '96 (2009 - present)

 Financial position reported annually on a July 1 - June 30 Fiscal Year.